We provide a Kindergarten program, the DfE Speech and Language program, Support programs and the Stay and Play program.

 We have two groups including:

-- The Yellow Group – Tuesday and Thursday (9am to 3pm) and a morning (9am to 12pm) or afternoon session (12pm to 3pm) on a Monday or Wednesday (where vacancies exist)
+- The Yellow Group – Tuesday and Thursday (9am to 3pm) and a morning (9am to 12pm) on a Monday or Wednesday (where vacancies exist)

 Department for Education Speech and Language Program